 The things that you need to pay close attention to are lengthy contracts, the copier itself and extra payments.
 Lengthy contracts, which usually go up year by year, are more common than you think.
 Xerox is reportedly famous for getting their customers to sign lengthy 5-year contracts and upsell on goods and services.

 The important thing to remember with any lease is that anything is negotiable, including contract length, You can shoot for a 2-year agreement if you can, saving yourself the hassle and the costly legal expense of trying to get out of a copier lease if the copier does not end up working in your favour.

 It is also important that you run tests before you sign a Xerox lease.
 Any quality vendor will have a facility where you can visit and run sample tests on the copiers that you are considering.
 It is important to note that, according to some reviews, a lot of people were surprised to see the inability of certain models to stand up to their quality expectations, especially in regard to printing coloured copies.
 The best way to know the quality of the printer is to take two sample jobs from your company and run them on the test machines.
 If they meet or if they beat your expectations, you’ve got a winner.
 But if not, it is best you keep looking.

 It is important that you remember that nothing is free.
 When considering a Xerox copier lease in Phoenix, remember that “free” supplies and consumables are never really free.
 This can result in costs that resurface in the form of higher increases to your yearly service agreement and other charges down the road.

 One way to lower the cost of a lease when you are negotiating with a vendor is to waive the “free” consumables and supplies and buy everything you need from a wholesaler.
-Large office-centered retailers even provide wholesale pricing and delivery for any types of business, no matter what size.
+Large office-centred retailers even provide wholesale pricing and delivery for any type of business, no matter what size.